pydio/pydio-doc-admin-guide/1_installation_guides/1_cells_requirements.md

 ## Php

-We recommend you to use PHP 7 as it's faster than PHP 5 that will soon no longer be supported by Pydio, for the moment if you cannot upgrade you can still use Pydio with PHP 5.5.9.
+We recommend you to use PHP 7 as it's faster than PHP 5 that will soon be no longer supported by Pydio, for the moment if you cannot upgrade you can still use Pydio with PHP 5.5.9.

-You also need the following packages :
+You also require the following packages :

 * **php-fpm**
 * **php-gd**